The space of traces in symmetric monoidal infinity categories

 \subsection{$1$-categorical classification of tracelike transformations}

-We will show that the $\gT^{k_1,\dots,k_n}$ are indeed the only examples of tracelike transformations: a variant of the cobordism hypothesis in dimension $1$ implies that a certain cobordism category $\mi{Cob}_1^\IZ$ is freely generated by a dualisable object $pt_+$ with an automorphism $\ga$.
-Hence there is a bijection between the set of tracelike transformations and the scalars of $\mi{Cob}_1^\IZ$.
-These can be described as $\Mfd_1^\IZ/\Diff^+$: diffeomorphism classes of closed $1$-dimensional manifolds labelled by integers.
-This in turn is in bijection with $\IN[\IZ]$, the free commutative monoid on the set $\IZ$.
-In summary this leads to: \begin{thm*}[see {\ref{prop:1class}}] There are bijections
+We will show that the $\gT^{k_1,\dots,k_n}$ are indeed the only examples of tracelike transformations: a variant of the cobordism hypothesis in dimension $1$ implies that certain cobordism categories $\CoN \subset \CoZ$ are freely generated by a dualisable object $*_+$ and $\ga: *_+ \to *_+$ an endomorphism or automorphism, respectively.
+Hence there is a bijection between the set of tracelike transformations and the scalars of $\mi{Cob}_1^\IN$.
+These can be described as $\Mfd_1^\IN/\Diff^+$: diffeomorphism classes of closed $1$-dimensional manifolds labelled by natural numbers.
+This in turn is in bijection with $\IN[x]$, the free commutative monoid on the set $\{1,x,x^2,\dots\}$.
+In summary this leads to: \begin{thm*}[see {\ref{prop:1class}}] There are compatible isomorphisms of commutative monoids